L1ngYi/SPLM-IDRR/README.md

 # Soft Prompting with Logical Semantics Enhancement for Implicit Discourse Relation Recognition

-The Code for the  "**Soft Prompting with Logical Semantics Enhancement for Implicit Discourse Relation Recognition**".
+The Code for the  "**A Soft Prompt Learning Method for Implicit Discourse Relation Recognition**".

 ## **Dependence Installation**